 Closing a Position

-In contrast to a futures trade, where a buyer or seller makes an opposite transaction of their original transaction to close a position, for a forward contract to be closed or terminated before the settlement date, there are two ways to do so.
-Either transfer the contract to a third party, or get into a new forward contract with the opposite trade.
+In contrast to a futures trade, where a buyer or seller performs an opposite transaction of their original transaction to close a position, for a forward contract to be closed or terminated before the settlement date, there are two ways to do so.
+Either transfer the contract to a third party or get into a new forward contract with the opposite trade.
 It is typically complicated to terminate a contract and might attract a penalty.
 (Read more about Forwards vs Futures).

 Settlement for Forward Contract